Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Introduction

 \section{Introduction}

-Propelled by the desire of analyzing and processing data supported on irregular domains, there has been a growing interest in broadening the scope of traditional signal processing techniques to signals defined on graphs~\cite{shuman13,sandryhaila14-mag}.
-Noteworthy representatives include sampling of graph signals, linear graph filtering and the graph Fourier transform (GFT)~\cite{narang12,sandryhaila14}, all of them instances of linear problems.
-This is not surprising since linear models are ubiquitous in science and engineering, due in part to their generality, conceptual simplicity, and mathematical tractability.
+The complexity of modern datasets calls for new tools capable of analyzing and processing signals supported on irregular domains.
+A key principle to achieve this goal is to explicitly account for the intrinsic structure of the domain where the data resides.
+This is oftentimes achieved through a parsimonious description of the data, for instance modeling them as belonging to a known (or otherwise learnt) lower-dimensional subspace.
+Moreover, these data can be further processed through a linear transform to estimate a quantity of interest \cite{Moulines95-SubspaceFIR, Dai09-SubspaceReconstruction}, or to obtain an alternative, more useful representation \cite{Akcay14-SubspaceFrequency, Giampouras17-SubspaceIncomplete} among other tasks \cite{Yan07-SubspaceGraph, Elhamifar13-SubspaceClustering}.
+Linear models are ubiquitous in science and engineering, due in part to their generality, conceptual simplicity, and mathematical tractability.
 Along with heterogeneity and lack of regularity, data are increasingly high dimensional and this curse of dimensionality not only raises statistical challenges, but also major computational hurdles even for linear models~\cite{slavakis14-mag}.
-In particular, these limiting factors can hinder processing of streaming data, where say a massive linear operator has to be repeatedly and efficiently applied to a sequence of input (graph) signals~\cite{berberidis16}.
+In particular, these limiting factors can hinder processing of streaming data, where say a massive linear operator has to be repeatedly and efficiently applied to a sequence of input signals \cite{berberidis16}.
 These Big Data challenges motivated a recent body of work collectively addressing so-termed \emph{sketching} problems~\cite{boutsidis09-colsel,mahoney11,woodruff14}, which seek computationally-efficient solutions to a subset of (typically inverse) linear problems.
 The basic idea is to \emph{draw a sketch} of the linear model such that the resulting linear transform is lower dimensional, while still offering quantifiable approximation error guarantees.
-To achieve this, a fat random projection matrix is designed to pre-multiply and reduce the dimensionality of the linear operator matrix, in such way that the resulting matrix sketch still captures the quintessential structure of the model.
+To this end, a fat random projection matrix is designed to pre-multiply and reduce the dimensionality of the linear operator matrix, in such way that the resulting matrix sketch still captures the quintessential structure of the model.
 The input vector has to be adapted to the sketched operator as well, and to that end the same random projections are applied to the signal in a way often agnostic to the input statistics.